Vonage-Community/sample-serversdk-java-springboot/README.md

 ### Maven and Gradle
 As a demo application, this project uses Maven, however it can be adapted to work with Gradle too.
+You can use the Maven wrapper by invoking `./mvnw`.
+For a local installation, you can download this from [here](https://maven.apache.org/download.cgi) and add it to your PATH, or install via your OS's package manager.

 For convenience and illustrative purposes, the necessary files for Gradle are provided.
 It is recommended to use the Gradle wrapper (see the [gradle](gradle) directory), which can be invoked via the `./gradlew` command.
-A sample [build.gradle](build_example.gradle.txt) file, which just invokes the `pom.xml` is provided.
+A sample [build.gradle](build_example.gradle) file, which just invokes the `pom.xml` is provided.
-For Cloud Runtime
+An auto-generated Gradle (Kotlin DSL) configuration is provided for your convenience.
+To avoid conflicts in VS Code, Gradle auto-import is disabled in [the settings](.vscode/settings.json).

 ## VCR Deployment
 This demo is designed to be deployed to [Vonage Cloud Runtime](https://developer.vonage.com/en/vcr/overview).